forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Trading Rights
 > Thoughts about the status of Crimea: An option could be that some territorial rights on Crimea are part of a trade. <!--possibly about 10 trillion UAH ~= 20 trillion Rubel ~= 350 billion $ though that's depending on many parameters such as the exact size and the rights sold. --> <!-- Assuming an area to buy of 27'000km2 = 27 * 10^9 m2, for square meter price of 100UAH=200Rubel=3.3$ its about 2700 billion UAH= 5400 billion Rubel = 90 billion $ or with a price of 300UAH=600Rubel=10$ per square meter about  8000 billion UAH = 16'000 billion Rubel = 270 billion $.-->
 > * Possibly (part of) the price could be paid with natural resources. // Many options by volume, absolute/relative throughput, limited/unlimited duration, different plans for the type of resource.
-> * Possibly only security/military rights could be Russian while some/all of the economic rights such as farming or natural resources are governed by the Ukraine. <!-- Russia has enough other (and better) gas fields.-->
+> * Possibly only security/military rights could be Russian while some/all of the economic rights such as farming or natural resources are governed by Ukraine. <!-- Russia has enough other (and better) gas fields.-->
 > * Taking into account the opinion of the people of the Crimea is considered nice.

 >> According to public statements and a couple of personal discussions (not representative) Russians tend to be more emotional on the Crimea than  Ukrainians.
 A deal (involving economic topics, territorial and security rights) could have some acceptance in both governments and populations.

 ##### Exchanging Territory
-> Another option would be to exchange territory e.g. trading some territory some Russian territory along the Russian-Ukrainian border (or some other territory) to Crimea <!-- another territory to consider is Kaliningrad Oblast, in some aspects the significance of Kaliningrad for Russia seems similar as the one of Crimea for the Ukraine.
+> Another option would be to exchange territory e.g. trading some territory some Russian territory along the Russian-Ukrainian border (or some other territory) to Crimea <!-- another territory to consider is Kaliningrad Oblast, in some aspects the significance of Kaliningrad for Russia seems similar as the one of Crimea for Ukraine.
 Mainly put here as an example how difficult it can be to hand over territory.  -->. // Unlikely to happen.
 Giving up territory is likely not easy - even for Russia.
-Also the Ukraine possibly prefers Crimea compared to other territory.
+Also Ukraine possibly prefers Crimea compared to other territory.

 >>  To keep that in mind that handing over territorial rights is usually not easy.